How to start an email (with examples)

 • Dear Ashley Whyte,

-“Hello” and “Hi” are two common email greetings which vary in formality.
+“Hello” and “Hi” are two common email greetings that vary in formality.
 Greeting a recipient with “Hi” is informal and widely used between colleagues or people who know each other.
 “Hello” on the other hand, is a bit more formal.
-While “Hello” isn’t extremely formal, it’s considered to be a widely accepted email greeting which is friendly and straightforward.
-If you’re wondering how to start an email to a teacher or a professor, a friendly and straightforward “Hello ____,” along with their name would be appropriate.
+While “Hello” isn’t extremely formal, it’s considered to be a widely accepted email greeting that is friendly and straightforward.
+If you’re wondering how to start an email to a teacher or a professor, a friendly and straightforward “Hello,” along with their name would be appropriate.

 • Hi Ms. Brown,